chevereto/v4-docs/application/configuration/multitenancy.md

 - Database: table prefixing per tenant.
 - Cache: key prefixing per tenant.
 - Storage: tenants configure their own “Site storage” and “Upload storage” in application settings.
-- Sessions: only Redis is supported as backend.
+- Sessions: only Redis is supported as the backend.
 - Tenant ID: unique, up to 16 characters.
 - Tenant hostname: unique, up to 255 characters.